atc0005/check-illiad/README.md

 The `check_illiad_emails` plugin supports monitoring `Pending` email
 notifications:

-- greater number queued than specified
+- with a greater number queued than specified
 - that have remained "in the queue" for longer than a specified amount of time

 Default values are provided, but are easily overridden with custom values in